sayakdattagupta/librexam/README.md

 ![screens](./screenshots/screen1.jpg)

-The project is very much WIP and still alpha.
+**NOTE: LibrExam is alpha software and is considered unstable.
+While users testing and providing usage information is highly appreciated, please use at your own risk.**

 ## Philosophy

-Mock tests are an integral part of a students life.
-This app allows students to interact with community contributed tests.
+This app allows users to interact with community contributed tests.

 All tests and quizzes are typed out in JSON, making distribution incredibly easy.

-A collection of tests can be hosted in a repo, and can be indexed, with the index link being shared - effectively allowing decentralised hosting of tests.
+A collection of tests can be hosted in a repo and indexed - this repo, once tagged/given the topic of "librexam-test", gets automatically indexed into a central list of repos - effectively allowing decentralised hosting of tests.
+Aditionally, JSON files for individual tests can be loaded manually.

 ![screens](./screenshots/screen2.jpg)